Twyla Bella and her mother Gail Lotenberg

 before they die.
 Males

 meadows.
 Several times along the way

-tank up on sugar, gain up to 40% of
+they tank up on sugar, gaining up to 40%

 How long it takes